t-aggelos/tokiponedo/README.md

  Preverbs are a tough nut to crack, they're mostly a toki pona relic.
 They don't really have any semantic meaning other than they follow the inverse pattern we know: they go before a verb than after it, and transform it.
 ### The preverb `kama`
 `kama` indicates that the predicate **will become** true, that it was previously **not** doing.
-"`mi wi kama paweru o ijo`" simply means that you are will start creating the thing, but you were previously not doing.
+- `mi wi kama paweru o ijo` = "i will make the thing" (you were previously not making the thing).
-- `mi wi kama konju o ni` = literally "me "arriving to chasing this" = "I **will** be following this"
+- `mi wi kama konju o ni` = literally "me "arriving to chasing this" = "I **will** be following this".
+### The preverb `tana`
+`tana` indicates that the predicate **had started** to be true, that it was doing in the past.
+-
+### The preverb `ruka`
+`ruka` indicates that the predicate *is continuing*, that it has been doing.
+It is analogous to the continuous auxiliary verb "been". ruka is almost exclusively placed last of the preverbs.
+For instance,
+- `mi wi kama ruka paweru o ijo` = "I will be working the thing".
 ## Particles
 *Particles* are words that have usually have no meaning, and only or primarily have grammatical functions.
 #### The particle `na`